GDSC-RCCIIT/General-Purpose-Scripts/.github/CONTRIBUTING.md

 ## Creating an Issue

 In case of a bug report, feature request or a script request, you are free to open up an Issue for the maintainers and contributors.
 Go to the Issues tab and hit the `New Issue` button.
-Follow the Issue template and fill up the required information, once that is done press the `Submit new issue` button.
+Follow the Issue template corresponding to the type of your issue and fill up the required information.
+Once that is done press the `Submit new issue` button.
 Our maintainers will look into your issue and have it sorted as soon as possible once you have it submitted.